+As methanotrophic production scales down to capture smaller sources of methane, labor cost per ton of protein increases32.
 Thus, research and development priorities would benefit from focusing on automating processes to reduce labor requirements at small-scale facilities.
 Automation will also enable utilizing stranded methane from remote oil and gas facilities not readily accessible by population centers, where labor is at a premium.
-As technology advances, smaller methane point sources are also likely to benefit from economies of unit number, whereby production of many smaller units enables greater capital cost savings than production of larger-scale facilities.11
+As technology advances, smaller methane point sources are also likely to benefit from economies of unit number, whereby production of many smaller units enables greater capital cost savings than production of larger-scale facilities12.

-In our analysis we make the generous assumption that currently vented methane emissions can be captured and concentrated at minimal additional capital cost.
-While this is the case for methane flares, vented sources of methane may be more diffuse and require greater capital investment for capture.
+In our analysis we make the generous assumption that currently vented methane emissions can be captured and concentrated 168 at minimal additional capital cost.
+While this is the case for methane flares, vented sources of methane may be more diffuse and 169 require greater capital investment for capture.
 We also consider methane emissions and flaring as separate sources of methane.
-However, for landfills and oil and gas facilities, point sources for flaring and emissions may occur in close proximity or even at the same facility.
-Thus, further opportunities for large scale production may be available by collecting methane from physically proximate sources and using pooled gas to feed a larger bioreactor than would be feasible from any of the individual sources on their own.
-Additionally, our analysis is focused on the United States due to the availability of high quality data; however, stranded methane around the world could be used with similar systems.
+170 However, for landfills and oil and gas facilities, point sources for flaring and emissions may occur in close proximity or even at 171 the same facility.
+Thus, further opportunities for large scale production may be available by collecting methane from physically 172 proximate sources and using pooled gas to feed a larger bioreactor than would be feasible from any of the individual sources 173 on their own.
+Additionally, our analysis is focused on the United States due to the availability of high quality data; however, 174 stranded methane around the world could be used with similar systems.
+We also do not consider in this analysis the potential 175 for policies (such as carbon credits or tax) to further the economic favorability of methanotrophic SCP.
+176

 While our analysis finds that large wastewater treatment plants are currently not cost competitive with fishmeal, these facilities present a number of opportunities for future cost reductions.
 Nitrogen and phosphorus may be locally sourced from partially treated effluent, potentially offsetting nutrient costs.
-Located near population centers, labor and electricity are also readily available at wastewater treatment plants.
-Wastewater treatment plants also have effluent water readily available onsite, which can replace refrigerant for cooling should thermophilic production be adopted.17 Future research should further investigate the cost saving opportunities presented by co-located at wastewater treatment plants through different cooling and nutrient recovery technology configurations.
+Located near population centers, labor and electricity are likely accessible from wastewater treatment plants.
+Wastewater treatment plants also have effluent water readily available onsite, which can replace refrigerant for cooling should thermophilic production be adopted18.
+Future research should further investigate the cost saving opportunities presented by co-located at wastewater treatment plants through different cooling and nutrient recovery technology configurations.